 - Cost Adjustments.
-Costs for medical care in DOD facilities are adjusted on October 1st of each year.

-- Space Availability.
-Medical care furnished in uniformed service facilities is subject to availability of space, facilities and capabilities of medical staff to provide such care.

-- Eligibility.
-Medical care for foreign military personnel and their authorized dependents within the United States is limited to authorized holders of an ID Card and to those who, in connection with their official duties, are covered by special agreements or invitational orders.

-- Reimbursement.
-The Department of Defense will be reimbursed fully for all medical care provided at a U.S. Service medical treatment facility except as provided for in a Reciprocal Health Care Agreement.

-- Reciprocal Health Care

-Agreements.
-The office of the

-Assistant Secretary of Defense,

-Health Affairs, is responsible for the

-negotiation and conclusion of military

-health care agreements with foreign

-nations.
-Point of contact for this

-matter is COL Hurston, at (703) 614 4157.

-- Limitations.
-The Department of Defense normally will neither provide nor pay for civilian medical care.
+Costs for medical care in DOD facilities are adjusted on October 1st of each year. - Space Availability.
+Medical care furnished in uniformed service facilities is subject to availability of space, facilities and capabilities of medical staff to provide such care. - Eligibility.
+Medical care for foreign military personnel and their authorized dependents within the United States is limited to authorized holders of an ID Card and to those who, in connection with their official duties, are covered by special agreements or invitational orders. - Reimbursement.
+The Department of Defense will be reimbursed fully for all medical care provided at a U.S. Service medical treatment facility except as provided for in a Reciprocal Health Care Agreement. - Reciprocal Health Care Agreements.
+The office of the Assistant Secretary of Defense, Health Affairs, is responsible for the negotiation and conclusion of military health care agreements with foreign nations.
+Point of contact for this matter is COL Robinson, via email at Sheila.Robinson@dha.mil or via phone at (703) 697-6087. - Limitations.
+The Department of Defense normally will neither provide nor pay for civilian medical care. - c.

-c.
 Procedures for Arranging Medical Care.
 In order to obtain medical care in U.S. Service military health care facilities, you must personally register yourself and your dependents at each hospital where you plan to request care.
 It is highly recommended that you register prior to arriving at a hospital for medical care.
-Please bring your and your family members' U.S. Military Identification Cards (Present the passport for dependents under ten vears of age who are too young to receive a U.S. Military Identification Card) and, if applicable, a copy of any Medical Memorandum of Agreement between your country and the U.S. to the registering office.
+Please bring your and your family members' U.S. Military Identification Cards (Present the passport for dependents under ten years of age who are too young to receive a U.S. Military Identification Card) and, if applicable, a copy of any Reciprocal Health Care Agreement or other applicable eligibility agreementbetween your country and the U.S. to the registering office.
 Each of your eligible family members will receive an individual hospital card.